JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   in orange if it is greater than 10 and in yellow if it is greater than 5 and green otherwise.
 * ``change_col_names``: a dictionary that specifies the new names for the columns.
 The keys are the original column names and the values are the new names.
 This will be applied as a last operation before dumping the df.
+* ``subsets``: it is used to select only certain results.
+It is a list of dictionary.
+One dictionary needs to be provided for each *result* for which only a subset needs to be selected.
+The keys of each dictionary are:

+  * *result*: the name of the *result* for which the subset is selected.
+  * *values*: a dictionary that will be used to select the subset.
+Keys are the colum names and items are the values that will be used to select the subset in that specific column.

 An example of a *table* configuration is shown below: